cvxpy/cvxpy/doc/source/contributing/index.rst

 CVXPY's conic form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CVXPY converts an optimization problem to an explicit form at the last possible moment.
-When CVXPY does present a problem in a concrete form, it's over a single vectorized
+When CVXPY presents a problem in a concrete form, it's over a single vectorized
 optimization variable, and a flattened representation of the feasible set.
-The mathematical abstraction for the standard form is
+The abstraction for the standard form is

 .. math::